cslarsen/gameboy/progress/README.md

     I'll just create a list of 256 functions and index with the opcode so I can dispatch.
 Those functions will have the same signature.

-    The cool thing with having one function per opcode is that it's easy to dish out a non-optimizing compiler for the code, almost like Forth threaded code.
-There wouldn't be any practical benefit to it, but it would be cooool.
+    Having one function per opcode means that it's trivial to dish out a 1:1, non-optimizing compiler for the code, just like Forth threaded code.
+There wouldn't be any practical benefit to it, but it would be _cool_.

   * After implementing the entire instruction set, I'll start trying to run a real game.
 There will be a lot more work to do: I need to make sure every